kmomolina/VBA_challenge/README.md

 After reviewing the data, we could plainly see that there was a significant decline with most of the stocks evaluated.
 We could also see the two stocks that held strong, even during a decline year.
 Our best option to invest would be to choose "ENPH" and "RUN".
 Choosing either of these two will give us the greatest chance to make a profit based on analyzing the previous years side-by-side.

+### Should we refactor?

 When the first iteration of this VBA code was written, there were many errors, and lots of duplicate code.
 There were multiple "Sub procedure's" that made the script run much slower.
 The script was written very blocky and was not as easily legible if another developer looked at my code.
 After refactoring the code, everything ran much faster!
 All of the clunky chunks of code were cleaned up.
 The entire body of code was more legible to anyone who would need to review it.
+In summary, the refactored version of the code was the better version, and all codes should be refactored after they have been written, because there is always a way to make it better.
+Enjoy a copy of the refactored code.
 ```
 Sub AllStocksAnalysisRefactored()
     Dim startTime As Single